mastermueez/Aggregate-Attendance-Records-Obtained-From-Google-Form/README.md

 * **update_worksheet**: If this is set to **True**, your previously specificed attendance worksheet will be updated with your form responses.
 Set this to **False** if you only want to see a list of IDs ordered by course code.

 ## Additional Notes
-The student IDs are extracted from the emails used to submit the form.
+* The student IDs are extracted from the emails used to submit the form.
 Therefore, institutional mails must be used to submit the form.
 The fucntion *get_id_from* returns the first 13 characters of a provided email address as that particular student's ID.
 It can be changed as required.
+* If you have multiple sections in one class, you must use the keyword 'Course Code' in your form or modify the script.